babynus/projeqtor/branches/V9.1/projeqtor/docs/user/GlobalParameters.rst

    .. compound:: Set to first 'done' status

       Change status of the task to the first "done" status when no left work remains.

-   .. compound:: Show only notes on Activity Stream

-      if so, you will not see the status change and item update.

    .. compound:: Max days to book work (warning) :

       Number of days that user can enter real work in the future before getting a warning.